IRL2/nanover-docs/source/tutorials/fundamentals.rst

 Here we give a summary of each tutorial:

+* `getting_started`: An **introductory notebook** on the very basics of running an interactive molecular dynamics simulation.
+Perfect for new users!
 * `frame`: A notebook that introduces the concept of the **frame**, the object sent by the NanoVer server to the client that contains data associated with the molecular system.
 * `servers`: A notebook that introduces the concept of the **NanoVer server**, and